jankaszel/hyperwell-thesis/chapters/implementation.md

 Primarily, a gateway on Hyperwell provides the following functionalities for peers on the decentralized network:

-* **Long-term archival**: Gateways support associated peers by continuously replicate their repositories for backup and archival.
+* **Long-term archiving**: Gateways support associated peers by continuously replicate their repositories for backup and archiving.
 * **High availability**: Other than personal devices, gateways can be deployed in data centers with high-bandwidth network connections, 24/7 uptime, and enterprise-grade hardware.
 These environments can ensure high availability of repositories
 * **Professional affiliation**: On the web, domains resolved via DNS can express affiliations with an official institution and hence, secure credibility.
 For example, domains in the context of academia commonly follow schemes such  `xyz.edu` or `uni-xyz.de`.
 Consequently, institutional gateways can assure a researcher’s or repository’s affiliation by following these naming schemes with, for example, `service.xyz.edu`.

 ![Architecture of the Hyperwell gateway server.
 While real-time replication of repositories happens via the Hyperswarm network (1), changes are also persisted to disk (2).
 Hypermerge (3) then applies uses the Automerge CRDT to merge different versions of a repository.
 The gateway caches recently accessed repositories (4) and performs a diff (5) if sequential updates are requested.
 Annotation IDs are then translated into LOD URIs (6) and served via HTTP (7) or WebSocket (8) connections.](figures/gateway-architecture.pdf){#fig:gateway-architecture short-caption="Architecture of the Hyperwell gateway server"}

 @Fig:gateway-architecture outlines the components of this gateway implementation.
 Some components could be adopted from the thick peer approach: Primarily, the Hyperwell gateway shares the general concept of distributing annotations via a combination of decentralized networking with Hyperswarm and handling distributed documents with Hypermerge.
-Yet, introducing an institution as neutral entity to the system has caused some additional components to appear.
+Nevertheless, introducing an institution as neutral entity to the system has caused some additional components to appear.
 I will detail these components in the following.

 Notebooks are replicated via the Hyperswarm network over TCP or uTP connections and then passed to Hypermerge for applying changesets.
 Bridging into the web, the gateway serves both HTTP requests and WebSocket connections by using the hapi[^hapi] web framework.
 The HTTP API implements a superset of the Web Annotation Protocol [@web-anno-protocol] by the providing the following URL endpoints: